 In October 2000, we entered into a 25-year lease for our research and development facility in Dundee, Scotland.
 Additionally, we lease approximately 40,500 square feet of space in Bothell, Washington, with monthly payments of approximately \$0.1 million.
-The lease term on this space expires December 2010.
-However, activities were discontinued at the Bothell facility during the third quarter of 2005 and we are exploring options for the sub-leasing of this facility.
+The lease term on this space expires in December 2010.

+Activities have been discontinued at the Bothell facility since the third quarter of 2005 and we do not plan to renew the lease.

-We believe that our existing facilities are adequate to accommodate our business needs
+We believe that our existing facilities are adequate to accommodate our business needs.